Watering system for house plants: automatic, versatile, no power needed.

 These are procedures and tips for the installation and set-up of the Vergrowth watering system are explained and illustrated below.
 When implemented, you will be on your way to automatic watering of health house plants.

 In the later part of the discussion below, the Distributor is shown in white and the wicks in a light color for clarity.
-In the kit the receiver is black and the wicks are black, charcoal or dark blue so as to be unobtrusive in the pot.
+In the kit the hydrator is black and the wicks are black, charcoal or dark blue so as to be unobtrusive in the pot.

 The is most commonly used reservoir is a plant watering globe, such as an Aqua Globe® or equivalent.
 These are available on line and in retail stores.
-The outlet of the reservoir is inserted into the Receiver which has been placed in the medium.
+The outlet of the reservoir is inserted into the Hydrator which has been placed in the medium.
 Other reservoir options will also soon be available for longer term unattended water delivery.
-These options include adapters that fit larger reservoirs and that have an extension that will fit into the Receiver.
+These options include adapters that fit larger reservoirs and that have an extension that will fit into the Hydrator.
 These allow unattended watering for weeks in the absence of a caregiver.
 After the caregiver's return, they can be swapped out for the more attractive watering globes or other decorative reservoirs.

 The is most commonly used reservoir is a plant watering globe, such as an Aqua Globe® or equivalent.
 These are available on line and in retail stores.
-The outlet of the reservoir is inserted into the Receiver which has been placed in the medium.
+The outlet of the reservoir is inserted into the Hydrator that has been placed in the medium.
 Other options will also soon be available for longer term unattended water delivery.
 These include adapters that fit larger reservoirs and that have an extension that will fit into the Receiver.
 These allow unattended watering for weeks in the absence of a caregiver.
 After the caregiver's return, they can be swapped out for the more attractive watering globes or other decorative reservoirs.

 The included wicks are long enough to provide two branches from each wick for water distribution in a typical pot.
 To improve the lifetime of the wicks, they are made of 100% polyester.
 Therefore, they do not "wet" initially as well as natural fiber.
 To "quick start" water distribution in a dry medium, wet the wicks in soapy water before installing them.
 The wicks can be secured by looping the wick around the Retainer.
-Then slide the Retainer down into the Receiver until the Retainer reaches the bottom.
-To push in the Retainer, you can use a dowel, screwdriver blade, pencil, etc. After placing the Retainer, you can use the watering globe stem to hold the Retainer and wicks in place within the Receiver while positioning
+Then slide the Retainer down into the Hydrator until the Retainer reaches the bottom.
+To push in the Retainer, you can use a dowel, screwdriver blade, pencil, etc. After placing the Retainer, you can use the watering globe stem to hold the Retainer and wicks in place within the Hydrator while positioning

 To position the wicks, make trenches about 1/2" (~1 cm) deep spaced around the plant(s).
 It may be easier to make the trenches by scooping out the medium to form the trenches and putting it into another container temporarily.
 Then place the wicks in the trenches.
 Cover all the wicks with medium.